+Hotel California.
 One of my favourite albums and a global classic.
-I delve into some of the key questions asked about the album and song…
+In this post we’ll answer some of the key questions asked about the album and song…

 What Is Hotel California About?

-After forming the band in ’71 they had enormous success in a short space of time.
-Between 1971 , and heavily experienced the associated burden that came with it.
+Between 1971 and conceiving the album in February 1977 the band wrote, recorded, toured and partied relentlessly!
 Money, parties, and drugs all took their toll.
 Don Henley (long before he wrote songs about New York) came up with the concept and title into which the other band members added songs.

 What is the Meaning of, “Welcome to Hotel California”?